Leafwing-Studios/fop-rules/docs/character-options/powers/runeseeker.md

 </div>

-?FLAVOR?.
+As you trace an intense symbol, your work flickers with flame.
 Choose a creature within range.
 Deal one point of fire damage to them for each stack of aflame that they have, unmodified by changes to the efficacy of this spell.
 Then, make an Agility attack against that creature.
 If you hit:

 - **1 essence:** Deal 1d6 + Presence fire damage.
 - **2 essence:** Deal 2d6 + 2 \* Presence fire damage.